 At Weskeag Marsh, also in Midcoast, shorebirds and waders concentrate at high tide.
 As tides fall, many shorebirds head over to Thomaston to forage in the mudflats adjacent to the boat yard.

-In Scarborough Marsh near Portland, high tide often pushes the sharp-tailed sparrows into closer view.
+In Scarborough Marsh near Portland, high tide often pushes the Nelson's and saltmarsh sparrows into closer view.
 As tide falls, wading birds and shorebirds move onto the salt pannes visible from the bike/pedestrian path.
 At about three hours before and after high tide, nearby Pine Point reaches the optimal level for good shorebirding in August and September.